Jovito Salonga: Removal as Senate President

 In December 1991, he was ousted from his position as President of the Senate on the charge that he was using his post to boost his chances of becoming the President of the Philippines in the 1992 election in which he is a candidate, that he was obstructing the priority legislative measures of the Aquino administration, and that he was neglecting the administration the Senate, and was succeeded by Senator Neptali A. Gonzales, Sr. who served as Senate President on January 1, 1992, following a transition of leadership agreement with Salonga.
 Due to the agreement, Salonga remained as Senate President until December 31, 1991.
 Incidentally, like Salonga, Senator Gonzales also served as Dean of the Far Eastern University Institute of Law.

-1992 Presidential Election
+1992 presidential election

 He then launched a bid for the presidency in 1992, running under the Liberal Party with PDP–Laban's Aquilino Pimentel Jr. running for vice president, but he lost (finishing sixth in a seven-person race in the official tally) despite the resounding support of students from various colleges and universities.